Classical-to-Quantum Crossover in 2D TMD Field-Effect Transistors: A First-Principles Study via Sub-10 nm Channel Scaling Beyond the Boltzmann Tyranny: Results and Discussion

 Figure \ref{fig:zeta} presents the contour plots of the quantum-classical competing parameter $\zeta$ over $T$ and $V_g$ for $L_{ch}=3$, 6, 9, and 12 nm at $V_{ds}=50$ mV.
+The white color ($\zeta \approx 0$) delineates the quantum transport regime (blue tone) from the thermionic semi-classical regime, as a direct result of the discussion in Fig.~\ref{fig:Jmin_tau_Lch}(a).
 At $T=0$ K, no hot electrons or holes are thermally excited outside the band gap to conduct current through semiclassical thermionic emission.
 Consequently, we anticipate that the quantum transport regimes (blue tones) will extend across the range of $V_g$, where $\mu(V_g) \in (E_V, E_C)$.
-The green-toned regions, excluding the shortest 3 nm FET, exhibit triangle shapes, and it is noteworthy that the tunneling-dominant regimes diminish with rising temperature, leading to a contraction of the green triangular-shaped area as temperature escalates.
+The blue-toned regions, excluding the shortest 3 nm FET, exhibit triangle shapes, and it is noteworthy that the tunneling-dominant regimes diminish with rising temperature, leading to a contraction of the green triangular-shaped area as temperature escalates.
 The tunneling-dominated triangular region ultimately vanishes at temperatures exceeding approximately 250, 325, and 500 K for the 12, 9, and 12 nm FETs, respectively.
-The exception is the shortest 3nm FET that remains in the tunneling-dominated region across a broad range of $V_g$ for temperatures below 500 K. Short channels and low temperatures promote the quantum transport regime, whereas long channels and high temperatures prefer the semiclassical electron transport regime.
+The exception is the shortest 3 nm FET that remains in the tunneling-dominated region across a broad range of $V_g$ for temperatures below 500 K. Short channels and low temperatures promote the quantum transport regime, whereas long channels and high temperatures prefer the semiclassical electron transport regime.
 The competitive strength parameter $\zeta$ distinctly marks a quantum-to-semiclassical transition in the $T-V_g$ plane for each $L_{\text{ch}}$.

 The relationship between the applied gate voltage $V_g$ and the resultant shift of the chemical potential $\mu(V_g)$ in relation to the transmission function $\tau(E)$ is illustrated in Fig.~\ref{fig:J_SS_300K}(a) for the 12 nm Pt–WSe$_2$–Pt nanojunction.
 As shown by the purple dashed lines, the gate voltage of $V_g = 0.9$ V corresponds to the minimal transmission coefficient, $\tau_{\mathrm{min}}$, which happens at $\mu(V_g) = 0.75$ eV.